 Not having a plan for your SEO is a problem.
 Why?
 It’s sort of like throwing darts without seeing the dartboard.
 You can learn all the dart-throwing skills, but you’re sunk before beginning if you’re not aiming for something.

+An easy formula is “Type of Photography + Physical Location,” Feel free to use this as a launching point.
 Rework your list using niche locations.
-For example, if you started with Seattle Family Photographer, look at outlying areas you serve and add them in.
+For example, if you started with Seattle Family Photographer, look at the outlying areas you serve and add them in.
 Like, Gig Harbor or Bellevue Family Photographer.

 Step 2 Test Your Keyword Research

 Now you have this huge list, start testing your keywords.
 There are many sites to test out how lucrative your keywords are.
 Here are my favorite places for keyword research.

 You’re going to be looking for two main things.
 First, what keywords should you toss because they don’t produce any results?
 Second, what keywords should you omit because you don’t have a snowball’s chance in heck at ranking?
 You’re looking for that middle sweet spot.
 I call it the Goldilocks of Keyphrases.

 As you’re marking off keywords, make sure to keep 1-2 keywords that represent each service page on your website.
 What I mean is if school portraits have a page on your website, you’ll need a keyword for that.
 So don’t toss out all the school portrait keywords because they look too low.

 At the same time you’re searching keywords and keyphrases on something like MOZ or Semrush, you’ll see related keyphrases listed as well.
 These sites tell you what other keywords or phrases people might be using.
 Don’t skip the related keyphrases because they are often great ideas to add to your list.